Lily Of The Valley Plants

 Most found in one location are known as vegetative clones, meaning they multiply via budding instead of through a seed.
 Types with a single leaf have no fruiting structure to produce fruit and, therefore, seeds.

-This particular plant has many monikers.
+The Lily of the Valley Plants has many monikers.
 It is also known as the Canadian Mayflower and the Canadian May Lily.
 Ironically, it is known as the False Lily Of The Valley and the more elegant label, the Two Leaved Solomonseal.